 In the past, anime production committees would greenlight an anime sequel if the DVD and Blu-ray sales did well in Japan.
 In recent years, the anime industry has shifted in the direction of merchandise sales (figurines, etc.) and overseas streaming services, with companies like Crunchyroll and FUNimation having an increasing effect on the financial success of anime TV series.

-The Shield Hero anime is produced by animation studio Kinema Citrus, which is also producing Made in Abyss the Movie: Dawn of the Deep Soul (and, hopefully, Made In Abyss Season 2).
+The Shield Hero anime is produced by animation studio Kinema Citrus, which is also producing Made in Abyss the Movie: Dawn of the Deep Soul and the 2022 Made In Abyss Season 2.
 Presumably, the same primary production staff will be returning for The Rising Of The Shield Hero Season 3.

-Director Takao Abo is helming the anime series while writer Keigo Koyanagi is handling series composition.
+Director Masato Jinbo is helming the anime series while writer Keigo Koyanagi is handling series composition.
 Masahiro Suwa is the character designer.
 The soundtrack was created by composer Kevin Penkin, who also worked on the Made In Abyss anime.

 The Rising Of The Shield Hero Season 3’s opening (OP) and ending (ED) theme song music have not yet been announced.